 Projector Advantage #1: Customizable Screen Size

-The beauty of projectors is that, unlike televisions, they can operate via any surface, rather than through one set screen.
-In order to ensure quality, many projector owners opt to project onto specially-made screens or white-painted walls.
+The beauty of projectors is that, unlike televisions, they can operate on any surface, rather than through one set screen.
+In order to ensure quality, many projector owners opt to project onto specially-made screens or white-painted walls, but that isn’t strictly necessary.

 In the case of said screens, a key advantage of projectors for home entertainment is that screen size can be configured to any size, large or small, that you desire.
-Reiterating the comparison to televisions, projector screens, regardless of their size, are not permanent.
+What’s even better is that projector screens, regardless of their size, are not permanent.

 Customizable Screen Size Bottom Line: